My elective c-section

 The morning of the op I'd set my alarm for 5.45 to have a quick shower with the anti-bac wash, take the second drink at 6am as instructed as well as taking the other antacid and the anti-sickness tablet.
 They were all small-ish so easy to swallow (I'm a wimp with tablets fyi...)
 We waved goodbye to my mum and set off in a cab at 7.15.
 On arrival at the hospital we were given a bed in the post-natal ward so were surrounded by tiny newborns.
 The waterworks turned on instantly as the reality of the day set in and the sheer excitement of meeting our little girl.

 That morning the anaesthetist came to say hi and check my details, as did the midwife who'd be at our section.
 They were both warm and friendly so they made me feel at ease thankfully.
-I was second, so at 11.45 I was wheeled through the halls into the delivery suite and I won't lie I was bricking it.
+I was second, so at 11.45 I was wheeled through the halls to theatre and I won't lie I was bricking it.
 The operating theatre was large, bright and calm with Heart radio playing the background.
 The friendly anaesthetist was there with his huge smile and he calmly and confidently removed my fears that the spinal would hurt or that I'd definately get the shakes of be sick mid op.
 The spinal in fact was painless, far better than getting bloods taken or the canula inserted, and the pre op prep was as much interesting as it was scary.
 Chris was in his scrubs and instructed to get the camera ready as this time I wanted the curtain to be lowered so that I could witness Uma's entrance into the world.
 It's worth mentioning that Chris is super squeamish, but somehow rose to the occasion and got some of the most incredible snaps of Uma being delivered.
 I was so very proud of him at that moment as i'll always cherish how normal and controlled the whole procedure felt.